alexanderlarsen/Saneject/README.md

 #### Performance note

-The proxy resolves its target the first time it’s accessed and then caches it.
+The proxy resolves its target the first time it's accessed and then caches it.
 If the cached instance goes null (for example, after a scene reload), the proxy will resolve it again automatically.

 Forwarded calls include a null-check, which makes them about 8x slower than a direct call.
 In practice that means nanoseconds of overhead, which is negligible outside of extremely tight loops.